QIB-Sheffield/TRISTAN-rat/README.md

 found within respective folders.

-An additional Jupyter notebook [TristanRat_examples.ipynb] has been provided for interacting with some of the functions and methoods of the TristanRat class described in the `src/rat.py`.
+An additional Jupyter notebook [TristanRat_examples.ipynb] has been provided for interacting with some of the functions and methods of the TristanRat class described in the `src/rat.py`.
 To try some of these examples, run the command:

-    jupter notebook
+    jupyter notebook

 This will start a server and open the Jupyter interface within the operating system's default browser.
 In the contents, navigate to the notebook in